himiyosh/HMStudio-T3/README.md

 ### README.md
-This is Hugo blog test.
+This is Hugo blog test version 3.